Starcounter/Docs/guides/SQL/fetch/README.md

   FETCH FIRST 5 ROWS ONLY
 ```

-The only reserved word you need to use is the word <code>FETCH</code> as in the example below; the other reserved words are optional.
+The only reserved word you need to use is the word `FETCH` as in the example below; the other reserved words are optional.

 ```sql
 SELECT e.LastName, e.FirstName